Lawyers for Huawei CFO urge Canada's Justice Minister to withdraw extradition proceedings

 Lawyers for Huawei's chief executive officer Meng Wanzhou, who is being detained in Canada on U.S. fraud charges, on Monday urged Canada's Minister of Justice to reconsider whether to withdraw the extradition proceedings.

-REUTERS: Lawyers for Huawei's chief executive officer Meng Wanzhou, who is being detained in Canada on U.S. fraud charges, on Monday urged Canada's Minister of Justice to reconsider whether to withdraw the extradition proceedings.
+REUTERS: Lawyers for Huawei's chief financial officer, who is being detained in Vancouver on U.S. fraud charges against her, on Monday urged Canada's Minister of Justice to reconsider whether to withdraw the extradition proceedings.

-Meng, daughter of Huawei's founder, was arrested in Vancouver in December.
-She has said she is innocent.
+Meng Wanzhou, daughter of Huawei's founder, was arrested in Vancouver in December on the U.S. charges alleging she misrepresented Huawei's relationship with a company in Iran.
+The U.S. has accused her and the company of deceiving banks about the companies' ties to move money via the international banking system, despite U.S. embargoes on Iran.

+Meng has said she is innocent, and Huawei pleaded not guilty in a New York court in March.

+Earlier this month, Canadian Foreign Minister Chrystia Freeland dismissed a suggestion that Ottawa block the extradition, saying there has been no political interference and that doing so would set a dangerous precedent.

+On Monday, Meng's Canadian lawyers said they sent the Canadian Minister of Justice information clarifying the legal basis to withdraw the proceedings.

-In a statement, Meng's Canadian lawyers said "the extradition proceedings are without merit" and that ending them would be in Canada's "best interests."
+In their statement, Meng's Canadian lawyers said "the extradition proceedings are without merit" and that ending them would be in Canada's "best interests."

+Canada's foreign ministry and justice department did not immediately respond to Reuters request for comments.

+China has demanded Canada release Meng and, after her arrest, detained two Canadians on spying charges.
+It has also blocked imports of Canadian canola seed and Prime Minister Justin Trudeau has said he fears further retaliation.

 The lawyers said Meng's extradition was sought for political purposes as opposed to legitimate law enforcement reasons.